 Organizations start with the easy stuff: email, file shares, CRM systems.
 While all of these are important, they are, for the most part, self-contained systems: Very few business-critical systems integrate with a user’s Z drive.
 It was just a place for them to store collaborative and personal content for access.
 Having a user save a PowerPoint to OneDrive instead of a local file share is not a massive change to their day.

-When I ask our customers why the move to the cloud is strategic and important for them, it typically comes down to three key points: cost, flexibility, and security.
+When I ask our customers why the move to the cloud is strategic and important for them, it typically comes down to three key points: reduced cost, increased flexibility, and enhanced security.

 Let’s dive into each one of these a bit deeper.

 Running solutions on premises in a data center is expensive.